SKF

 AB SKF (Svenska Kullagerfabriken, 'Swedish Ball Bearing Factory') is a Swedish bearing and seal manufacturing company founded in Gothenburg, Sweden, in 1907.
 The company manufactures and supplies bearings, seals, lubrication and lubrication systems, maintenance products, mechatronics products, power transmission products, condition monitoring systems and related services globally.

-SKF is the world's largest bearing manufacturer, and employs 44,000 people in 108 manufacturing units.
+SKF is the world's largest bearing manufacturer and employs 44,000 people in 108 manufacturing units.
 It has the largest industrial distributor network in the industry, with 17,000 distributor locations encompassing 130 countries.
-SKF is one of the largest companies in Sweden and among the largest public companies in the world.
+SKF is one of the largest companies in Sweden and among the 2000 largest public companies in the world.

 History

+Invention of ball and roller bearings

 The development of SKF is a significant part of the Swedish and global machine industry development.
-AB SKF is established in Gothenburg in 1907 with the initial capital and startup project for ball bearing manufacturing of Gamlestadens Fabriker AB, under the guidance of co-owners and members of the board Axel Carlander and Knut Johansson Mark, following the invention of the spherical ball bearing by engineer Sven Wingquist.
+AB SKF was established in Gothenburg in 1907 with the initial capital and startup project for ball bearing manufacturing of Gamlestadens Fabriker AB, under the guidance of co-owners and members of the board Axel Carlander and Knut Johansson Mark, following the invention of the spherical ball bearing by engineer Sven Gustaf Wingquist.
 He was an operations engineer in Gamlestadens Fabriker AB and was then appointed CEO and technical manager in SKF.
 Industrialist Axel Carlander was the first chairman of the board of SKF from 1907 to 1937 during which time he implemented successful industrial and corporate managerial strategies for the startup and growth of SKF and the establishment of its factories outside Sweden.

 Historically, the machine industry development and industrial production of innovative technical models depend on both engineering and industrial leaders, on the base of their educational, research and professional experience.
 In this context, the startup and growth of SKF has become possible due to the engineering experience and inventions of Sven Wingquist and the industrial managerial experience and strategies of Axel Carlander.